merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 And yes! there's a package!
 Thank you again Pekdon!

+**Newer version 0.2.x**: I had to add implementation of `open_memstream` to it, then there's a fork: [https://github.com/merclangrat/libsol10-compat](https://github.com/merclangrat/libsol10-compat).
+I guess there will be more functions added.

 ### How to use it

 It installs `libsol10_compat_patch_pkgsrc` which patches original pkgsrc files and takes two arguments: